The time of a verb's action or state of being, such as present or past.

 - "English . . . has only one inflectional form to express time: the past tense marker (typically -ed), as in walked, jumped, and saw.
 There is therefore a two-way tense contrast in English: I walk vs. I walked--present tense vs past tense.
 English has no future tense ending, but uses a wide range of other techniques to express future time (such as will/shall, be going to, be about to, and future adverbs).
 The linguistic facts are uncontroversial.
 However, people find it extremely difficult to drop the notion of 'future tense' (and related notions, such as imperfect, future perfect, and pluperfect tenses) from their mental vocabulary, and to look for other ways of talking about the grammatical realities of the English verb."

 (David Crystal, The Cambridge Encyclopedia of the English Language.
-Cambridge Univ.
-Press, 2003)
+Cambridge University Press, 2003)

 (John Seely, Grammar for Teachers.
 Oxpecker, 2007)

-- "Traditionally, tense is defined in terms of time.
-But labels such as past, present, and future tense are misleading, since the relationship between the tenses is more complicated than the labels suggest.
-Past and present tenses can be used in some circumstances to refer to future time (e.g. If he came tomorrow . . ., If he comes tomorrow . . .), present tenses can refer to the past (as in newspaper headlines, e.g. Minister resigns . . ., and in colloquial narrative, e.g. So she comes up to me and says . . .), and so on."
+"In discussing tense, labels such as present tense, past tense, and future tense are misleading, since the relationship between tense and time is often not one-to-one.
+Present and past tenses can be used in some circumstances to refer to future time (e.g. If he comes tomorrow . . ., If he came tomorrow . . .); present tenses can refer to the past (as in newspaper headlines, e.g. Minister resigns . . ., and in colloquial narrative, e.g. So she comes up to me and says . . .); and so on."

-(Sylvia Chalker and Edmund Weiner, Oxford Dictionary of English Grammar.
-Oxford University Press, 1994)
+(Bas Aarts, Sylvia Chalker, and Edmund Weiner, Oxford Dictionary of English Grammar, 2nd ed.
+Oxford University Press, 2014)

 "Traditional grammarians and modern linguists have approached this complicated area of languages with slightly different terminological conventions.
 What many traditional grammarians label as various kinds of 'tense,' modern linguists split into two different ideas, namely: